istio/istio/samples/extauthz/README.md

 ## Usage

-1. Deploy the Ext Authz service:
+1. Deploy the Ext Authz service in a dedicated pod:

     ```console
     $ kubectl apply -f ext-authz.yaml
     service/ext-authz created
     deployment.extensions/ext-authz created
     ```

+    Note, you can also deploy the Ext Authz service locally with the application container in the same pod, see the example in `local-ext-authz.yaml`.

 1. Verify the Ext Authz server is up and running: